An unknottedness result for noncompact self shrinkers: Proof of Theorem

-Suppose now that $\gamma$ does intersect some surgery regions and denote by $U$ an open set which contains all surgery regions and such that $\gamma$ intersects $\widehat{S_t}$ in $U$ only in points affected by surgery; we see it will suffice to show the intersection number of $\gamma$ with $\widehat{S_t}$ in $U$ will be preserved across surgeries (note: this number may be odd or even, it doesn't reflect on the global count).
-First suppose $\gamma$ intersects no \textit{future surviving caps}: points where a cap will intersect once a surgery is done and is part of a low curvature region (hence the adjective surviving), and so only intersects high curvature regions $D_i$ which are immediately discarded.
-Denoting by $\overline{D_i}$ the high curvature regions with necks cut and caps placed (if necessary to do so), since no future caps are intersected and the caps are topologically discs the $\gamma$ intersects $D_i$ in the same parity of points as $\overline{D_i}$ (as a side remark, note that by transversality its safe to assume $\gamma$ always intersects $\widehat{S_t}$ transversely, even after surgeries).
+With this in mind, consider the very first time a surgery is performed.
+If $\gamma$ does not intersect any regions where surgeries are performed then there is nothing to do.
+Suppose now that $\gamma$ does intersect some surgery regions and denote by $U$ an open set which contains all (solid) surgery regions and such that $\gamma$ intersects $\widehat{S_t}$ in $U$ only in points affected by surgery; we see it will suffice to show the parity of the intersection number of $\gamma$ with $\widehat{S_t}$ in $U$ will be preserved across surgeries.
+Note that without loss of generality we may assume $\gamma$ always intersects $\widehat{S_t}$ transversely, even after surgeries and we will do so below.
+First suppose $\gamma$ intersects no \textit{future surviving caps}: caps placed by a surgery which border a low curvature region and, in particular, are not part of a component which will then be discarded; in other words $\gamma$ only intersects those components which will be discarded after caps are placed.
+Denoting by $D_i$ the high curvature regions precapping and $\overline{D_i}$ the high curvature regions postcapping if necessary to do so, since no future surviving caps are intersected $\gamma$ intersects $D_i$ in the same number of points as $\overline{D_i}$, each component of which is boundaryless.
 Since for cases (i)-(iii) the $\overline{D_i}$ are closed surfaces $\gamma$ intersects each of them in an even number of points.
-In the possible new case encountered in the cover, case (iv), this is also true because $\gamma$ is an embedded compact interval (if this weren't the case, it could enter the neck and stay in the core, so the its intersection number was 1).
-On the other hand in this case $\gamma$ will not intersect $\widehat{S_t}$ in $U$ at all post surgery.
+In the possible new case encountered in the cover, case (iv), this is also true because $\gamma$ is an embedded compact interval (note if this weren't the case, it could enter the neck and stay in the core, so that its intersection number was 1).
+On the other hand in this case $\gamma$ will not intersect $\widehat{S_t}$ in $U$ at all post surgery i.e. after also deleting the high curvature regions.
 Since the number of intersection points went down in $U$ by an even number, we are done in this case. $ $